YuxinWang2020/panel_data_models_with_fixed_effects/src/documentation/introduction.rst

 3. Visualisation and results formatting
 4. Research paper and presentations

 The main part of this project is Monte Carlo simulations and real data estimation.
-See section :ref:`Monte Carlo Simulations and Real Data Application` for more detail.
+See section :ref:`monte_carlo_simulations_and_real_data_application` for more detail.

 .. _getting_started: